smussenden/352-652-Summer-2017/readme.md

 ### WEEK TWO
 2.1 Update resume with responsive features.
 Homework: Tutorial on Bootstrap web framework, and wireframing.
 See [Homework 2.1](homework/week-2/homework-2.1.md)

-2.2 Review of Bootstrap web framework, wireframing In-class workshop for resume site.
+2.2 Review of Bootstrap web framework, wireframing.
+In-class workshop for resume site.
 Homework: work on resume site, outline of exploration of proposed final project.

-2.3 * Outline of exploration for proposed final project due at start of class.
+2.3 Due at start of class: Outline of exploration for proposed final project due at start of class.
 In-class workshop for resume site.
+Homework: work on resume site.

+2.4 In-class workshop for resume site.
+Feedback on exploration of proposed final project.
 Homework: finish resume site.

-2.4 Resume site due at start of class.
-Using interactive timelines to tell stories.
-In Class Assignment: build a timeline with Timeline.js.
-Homework: Readings and Exercises on working with data, newsroom statistics, data visualization basics.
+2.5 Using open-source tools to tell visual stories.
+Lecture/Discussion: use of open-source tools, news timelines.
+In-Class Assignment: building a timeline with timeline.js.
+Homework: Build framework of a Bootstrap page to host timeline and subsequent visualizations.
+Homework: Readings and exercises on working with data, newsroom statistics, data visualization.

-2.5 Begin data visualization discussion.
-Review of news sites using maps to tell stories.
-In Class Assignment: Build a Google Map with multiple data points.
-Homework: Incorporate Google Map onto sample project web page.

 ### WEEK THREE
-3.1 Advanced Mapping.
-Using Google Fusion Tables or cartoDB to create choropleth maps.
-In Class Assignment: Build a map with shapefiles.
-Homework: Incorporate Second Google Map onto sample project page.
+3.1 Data visualization, cartography, using open-source tools to tell visual stories.
+Lecture/Discussion: Overview of map types in news, effective maps.
+In-Class Assignment: Build a locator map with Google My Maps.
+Homework: Incorporate Google Map onto Bootstrap page.

+3.2 Data visualization, cartography, using open-source tools to tell visual stories.
+In Class Assignment: Using Google Fusion Tables, shapefiles to create a choropleth map.
+Homework: Incorporate Google Map onto Bootstrap page.

-3.2 Finding stories in data.
-Review of data driven stories by news organizations.
+3.3 Finding stories in data.
+Lecture/Discussion: A method for finding stories in data.
 In Class Assignment: Interviewing a data set.
-Homework: Adding findings to final project page, just in text form.
+Homework: Incorporate class assignment findings onto Bootstrap page.

+3.3 Data visualization, charts, using open-source tools tell visual stories, introduction to programming.
+Lecture/Discussion: Overview of available JavaScript Libraries for news.
+Introduction to JavaScript via charting library.
+In Class Assignment: Using a charting library to design a basic chart.
+Homework: Incorporate chart into Add chart and writeup to final project page.

-3.3 Data Visualization Part 1.
-Charting.
-In Class Assignment: using highcharts.js to design a basic chart.
+3.4 Data visualization, charts, using open-source tools tell visual stories, introduction to programming.
+Lecture/Discussion: Selecting an appropriate chart type.
+In Class Assignment: Using a charting library to design another chart.
 Homework: Add chart and writeup to final project page.

-3.4 Data Visualization Part 2.
-Advanced Charting.
-In Class Assignment.
-Use highcharts.js to design another chart.
-Homework: Add chart and writeup to final project page.
+Study for in-class portion of mid-term.

 3.5 In-Class Portion of Mid-Term.
 Review of Take Home Portion of Mid-Term.
 In-class exercise: if time, work on take home mid-term.
-Homework: take-home mid-term.
+Homework: Work on take-home portion of mid-term.

 ### WEEK FOUR
 4.1 In-Class workshop - work on take-home portion of mid-term.
 Homework: work on take-home portion of mid-term.

 4.2 In-Class workshop - work on take-home portion of mid-term.
-At End of class: take-home mid-term due.
+At end of class: take-home mid-term due.
+Homework: jQuery CodeAcademy tutorial.

-4.3 Basic jQuery.
+4.3 Introduction to programming for interaction design.
 In-Class Assignment: using jQuery to turn on and off an html element with a button click.
-Homework: jQuery tutorial.
+Homework: finish jQuery CodeAcademy tutorial.

-4.4 jQuery II.
-In-Class Assignment: using jQuery to add a Scrollspy to a page.
-Homework: Develop outline of proposed final project, including questions to be asked and answered, what data sets will be used to answer the questions, proposed visualization types.

-4.5 jQuery III.
+4.4 Introduction to programming for interaction design.
+In-Class Assignment: using jQuery to change data in a chart.
+Homework:

+4.5 Introduction to programming for interaction design.
 In-Class Assignment: using jQuery to add further develop site.
 Homework: Work on developing detailed list of interactives to be built for final project.

 ### WEEK FIVE
 5.1 In-class assignment: Meet with instructor one-on-one to discuss project interactives to be built.
 Homework: Finalize list of interactives to be built.